 This is why it’s so important to do your best, as an eCommerce owner to make the delivery process as fast as possible.

 For this purpose, you may include an Express delivery along with the Standard delivery on your website.
 This way, the customers who need the items faster, they will choose the Express delivery, paying an extra sum to get the items in a shorter time.

 Another very common type of shopping cart abandonment is when customers add items to their carts.
 They simply forget about them without finalizing the purchase.

 This can be super irritating for an eCommerce owner.
 The customer is just a step away for making the purchase, then they simply leave, forgetting about the items.

-This is a pretty much usual practice along eCommerce shoppers, and there are facts proving this.
+This is a pretty much usual practice along with eCommerce shoppers, and there are facts proving this.

 So, according to SaleCycle studies, 75.6% of customers add items to their shopping cart and just leave without completing their purchase.
-This is a really big number of potential sales loss.
+This is a really big number of potential sales losses.

 There’s actually a really easy way to fix this for online shop owners.
-There are kind of reminder tools for letting customers know about the items they have on their shopping carts.
-One of the most effective one is the popup type that shows to the customers depending on their cart value.
+There is a kind of reminder tools for letting customers know about the items they have on their shopping carts.
+One of the most effective ones is the popup type that shows to the customers depending on their cart value.

 Avoid Extra Costs

 What we refer to when speaking about “extra costs” on eCommerce websites?
 These are the shipping costs, extra fees, VATs, etc. Things that can easily push the customers back thus resulting in cart abandonment.